The national curriculum is made up of a number of subjects, each of which is split into separate topics.

 Our vision is to Inspire, Learn and Grow

-The Faculty aims
+The Faculty Intent

 There are 8 PE teachers, 2 health and social care teachers and 2 child development teachers.
 All teachers contribute to the teaching of PSHE.
 The Faculty also includes the Mid Wilts School Games Organiser, Paul Wickens, who arranges a host of competitions and sporting activities for primary and secondary school students across Wiltshire.

-We pride ourselves on a wide ranging offer of lunchtime and after school activities for students to participate in which we hope will help them develop as well, rounded healthy young people.
+We pride ourselves on a wide ranging offer of after school activities for students to participate in which we hope will help them develop as well, rounded healthy young people.
 More details can be found in the extra curricular section.
 These clubs are available to all students and create a safe and positive environment to help students reach their potential.
 The clubs are run by staff volunteers and outside specialist coaches.

 For our most able students who are performing at county standard or above we offer the opportunity to become part of the Devizes School Sports Academy.
 The students in the academy will be assigned a mentor, attend a number of workshops throughout the year and be provided with the chance to visit elite sports facilities such as Bath University.
 The academies aim is to support these high performing students to help them achieve their short, medium and long term goals.